 John Cullen, PhD, Coordinator of Outreach

-Dr. Cullen is Coordinator of Outreach with the Susan B. Anthony Center for Women’s Leadership, and Research Associate Professor in the Department of Surgery, Basic and Translational Research Division, at the University of Rochester Medical Center.
+Dr. Cullen is Coordinator of Outreach with the Susan B. Anthony Center, and Research Associate Professor in the Department of Surgery, Basic and Translational Research Division, at the University of Rochester Medical Center.
 John has a strong commitment to human rights, social justice, and diversity.
 He is chair of the Pride Alliance at the University and plays an active role in the Safe Space training program on campus.
 He has effectively negotiated policy change by bringing together various constituencies and providing a voice for those who often are not empowered to speak on their own behalf due to stigma, shame, or fear of reprisal.
 He worked to add gender identity and gender expression to the University’s non-discrimination policy.
 Through his efforts, Strong Memorial Hospital received national recognition as a leader in LGBT healthcare through the Human Rights Campaign Healthcare Equality Index in 2013.
 In addition to being a recipient of the 2014 University of Rochester Presidential Diversity Award, John has received numerous awards and accolades from local, national and international organizations.

 “John demonstrates a sustained interest and commitment to creating a more inclusive environment.
 While his primary efforts have focused on LGBT equity and inclusion, he is truly an advocate for diversity and equity for all members of our community.”